lexerdev/documentation/source/includes/_content.md

 ## Configuration

-Unlike traditional APIs, your requests for the Content API must be created from Command; our live dashboard feature.
+Unlike traditional APIs, your requests for the Content API must be created from our live dashboard feature Command.
 Your Command screen allows you to test and visualise the results before retrieving the API endpoint.
-Once you're happy with the results, simply click the link button on the chart and your request will be provided in the URL.
+Once you're happy with the results, simply click the link button on the top right corner of the chart and your request will be provided in the URL.

 ### Endpoints
 ```text